Crescent Petroleum: Iraq–Khor Mor and Chemchemal fields in the KRI

 Pearl Petroleum's investment in the Kurdistan gas project is one of the largest private-sector investments in the KRI's oil and gas industry and provides electricity supply to over five million citizens.
 Multinational professional services firm PwC estimated that the project contributed between US$10.7 billion and US$18.3 billion to the KRI's GDP in 2017 through the delivery of electricity, with the fuel cost savings substitution by gas to the KRG from the project's inception to 2017 amounting to US$19.2 billion.
 The reduction of greenhouse gas emissions following the transition from diesel to gas at both Erbil and Chemchemal power plants was estimated to be 29 million tonnes of carbon dioxide equivalent until 31 December 2017.

-In August 2017, the KRG awarded Pearl Petroleum investment opportunities in blocks 19 and 20, which are adjacent to the Khor Mor field.
-Gas sales commenced in late 2018.

 In 2019, Pearl Petroleum signed a 20-year gas sales agreement with the KRG to enable production and sales of an additional 250 e6ft3/d by 2021 to further support local electricity generation.
 The USD 700 million expansion, currently underway at the Khor Mor plant, is to include two production trains in addition to the drilling of new wells to raise gas production to 900 e6ft3/d by the end of 2023.
 The consortium has appointed an engineering, procurement and construction (EPC) contractor to deliver the first of the two production trains at the Khor Mor plant.
 The first phase will increase production output by 60 percent to 650 e6ft3/d by Q1 2022 while the second phase of the expansion will eventually bring total production to 900 e6ft3/d.

 In 2018, Pearl Petroleum also completed a plant de-bottlenecking project to increase gas output by 30%.
 It currently produces 100,000 barrels of oil equivalent (boe) per day in the KRI.
 The daily production includes 430 e6ft3/d and 15,500 barrels of condensate, with an LPG capacity of over 1,000 tonnes per day.
 Pearl Petroleum's total cumulative production from 2008 to December 2019 was more than 294 million boe, including 1,198 billion cubic feet (30 billion cubic metres) of gas, 49.2 million barrels of condensate and 1.99 million tonnes of LPG.